ceford/cefjdemos-data-jdm-user/articles/en/test-installations/visual-studio-code-primer.md

   places in your website folder.
 - generate a new zip file for new installations.

-Download and install
+Download and install [Phing](https://www.phing.info/ "").
-<a href="https://www.phing.info/" class="external text" target="_blank"
-rel="nofollow noreferrer noopener">Phing</a>.
 Other build tools are available!
 You could install Phing in your own bin folder or in a system bin folder.
 You need to note the path to your Phing code.
 In this example it is *~/bin/phing-latest.phar*.
 You can try it out from the command line after changing into the folder containing your extension